FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 #### Top-k Hyperparameter

-The top-k value is critical in establishing bounds on dimensionality required.
+The top-k value is critical in establishing bounds on $d$.
 A $k$ of 2 is used, but it's unclear how other values would have effected these estimates.
 What number of documents can be represented for $k$ of 5,10,20 which are common values for which to report performance metrics in information retrieval.